Alaska, Discovering

 10. Rode the Alaska Railroad Scenic Train to Seward

 This was amazing.
 We added on a scenic train ride to Seward aboard the Alaska Railroad to get to our Glacier and Wildlife Boat Cruise.
-Highly recommend.
-The train left from Anchorage and at 30mph, we arrived in Seward 3 hours later.
-5 miles of the ride is only accessible by this train.
-So many mountains, glaciers, and waterfalls.
+I highly recommend it.
+The train left from Anchorage, and at 30mph, we arrived in Seward three hours later.
+Five miles of the ride are only accessible by this train.
+There are so many mountains, glaciers, and waterfalls.
 Our train slowed down for views of a moose, bear, and eagle.

 11. Took an 8.5-Hour Glacier and Wildlife Boat Cruise

-After the train dropped us off we immediately boarded the boat for an 8.5-hour wildlife and glacier tour with Major Marine Tours and enjoyed every minute of it.
+After the train dropped us off, we immediately boarded the boat for an 8.5-hour wildlife and glacier tour with Major Marine Tours and enjoyed every minute.
 The train ride and boat cruise were a splurge that we don’t regret and would recommend to anyone!
-We saw orcas, mountain goats, seals, eagles, and tons of other birds.
+We saw orcas, mountain goats, seals, eagles, and other birds.
 We saw a glacier up close and even touched an ice chunk that had fallen from the glacier!

 Book a Tour